 Clans are an intrinsic part of Scotland’s heritage and a fascinating element of Scottish culture.

-Come with us on a journey through the events that shaped Scottish history, such as the Jacobite rebellions and the Highland Clearances.
+Now, come with us on a journey through the events that shaped Scottish history, such as the Jacobite rebellions and the Highland Clearances.

 In the aftermath of these defining cultural moments, thousands of clan members migrated to destinations across the New World, like America, Canada and Australia.
 As a result, clan descendants have spread far and wide.
 You might be one of them.